 TRAINING & COMMUNICATION

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we ensure relevant teams receive appropriate training.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we ensure relevant teams and senior management receive appropriate training.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31st December 2022.